Installing DKubeX on RKE2 Cluster on Azure¶

 Prerequisites¶

-The minimum hardware requirements for installing DKubeX on a Azure cluster are as follows:
+The minimum hardware requirements for installing DKubeX on a RKE2 cluster on Azure are as follows:

 Hardware Requirement